anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/ethereum_smart_contracts.md

 treat emitted events as authoritative and take action on them.
-Namada also knows the address of the _wNAM_ ERC20 contract via a governance parameter, and treats transfers of this ERC20 to Namada as an indication to release native NAM from the `#EthBridgeEscrow` account on Namada, rather than to mint a wrapped ERC20 as is the case with all other ERC20s.
+Namada also knows the address of the _wNAM_ ERC20 contract via a governance parameter, and treats transfers of this ERC20 to Namada as an indication to release native NAM from the `#EthBridge` account on Namada, rather than to mint a wrapped ERC20 as is the case with all other ERC20s.

 ### From Namada to Ethereum